PayalUmraliya/PUWaitHUD/README.md

 ### Note:

-Above is the basic usage for the HUD you can manage the parameters for the functions as per your need in order to make it global.
+Above is the basic usage for the HUD, you can change type as per your need.

 ###